cwilvx/simple-flask-api/README.md

-# simple-flask-api
+# A TO-DO CRUD API

-A simple tasks API made using Flask
+A simple TO-DO CRUD API made using Flask.